swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 #### Host Checklist

-A workshop host contacts The Carpentries staff about running a workshop.
+A workshop host contacts The Carpentries Core Team about running a workshop.
 He or she will work with The Carpentries Program Manager and Workshop Administration Team to plan and implement the workshop.

 **Before the workshop, the host will**